-The PHA must inspect contract units whenever needed to determine that the contract units comply with HQS and that the owner is providing maintenance, utilities, and other services in accordance with the HAP contract.
+OHA must inspect contract units whenever needed to determine that the contract units comply with HQS/NSPIRE standards and that the owner is providing maintenance, utilities, and other services in accordance with the HAP contract.
 The PHA must take into account complaints and any other information coming to its attention in scheduling inspections.

-The PHA must conduct follow-up inspections needed to determine if the owner (or, if applicable, the family) has corrected an HQS violation, and must conduct inspections to determine the basis for exercise of contractual and other remedies for owner or family violation of HQS.
-In conducting PHA supervisory quality control HQS inspections, the PHA should include a representative sample of both tenant-based and project-based units.
+OHA must conduct follow-up inspections needed to determine if the owner (or, if applicable, the family) has corrected an HQS /NSPIRE violation, and must conduct inspections to determine the basis for exercise of contractual and other remedies for owner or family violation of HQS/ NSPIRE Standards.

+In conducting PHA supervisory quality control HQS/NSPIRE inspections,OHA should include a representative sample of both tenant-based and project-based units.